MyMQL/SCP-372/README.md

 2. Place the file into the `Plugins` folder on your server.
 3. Configure the plugin in the `config.yml` file you can use CTRL+F to easily find our part of that config.
 4. Start your server and enjoy the ~~bugs~~ gameplay!
+5. (Optional) Add scp372.spawn or .* permission to your role to make scp372 work for you.

 ---